govau/observatory-website/content/privacy.md

 ## What this policy applies to

-This policy applies to the https://observatory.gov.au/ website, managed by the Digital Transformation Agency.
+This policy applies to the https://observatory.gov.au/ website, managed by the (DTA) Digital Transformation Agency.

 ## How we collect and use your information